Post Partum Complications

-Oral calcium supplementation may be tried in bitches at risk after whelping, but should not be given prior to whelping as the supplementation may depress the functioning of concerned endocrine gland and, subsequently, escalate the problems.
+Oral calcium supplementation may be tried in bitches at risk after whelping, but should not be given prior to whelping as the supplementation may depress the functioning of concerned endocrine glands and, subsequently, escalate the problems.

-Cannibalism (eating of the puppies)
+Cannibalism (Eating of the Puppies)

-Prolapsed uterus is rather rare and is noticed where part of the uterus is seen to protrude through the vulva.
+Prolapsed uterus is rare and is noticed where part of the uterus is seen to protrude through the vulva.

 Where the prolapse is small it can be repositioned manually by pushing it back into position.
-However, where it is more extensive it may be necessary to open up the abdomen to enable the uterus to be pulled back into position.
+Where it is more extensive it may be necessary to open up the abdomen to enable the uterus to be pulled back into position.
 In some cases, the prolapsed portion is rotted and amputation may be required.

 Mastitis is an infection of the mammary glands that primarily occurs during lactation.
-It often occurs where milk remains static in the affected gland(s), this often being due to the lack of suckling of the affected teats by the puppies.
+It often occurs where milk remains static in the affected gland(s), this is often due to the lack of suckling of the affected teats by the puppies.

 In severe cases the mammary glands are hot, firm and painful and the bitch shows signs of illness where she becomes depressed, off her food, runs a fever and fails to adequately care for her puppies.

 When mastitis is diagnosed the bitch is placed onto appropriate antibiotics (determined by culturing a sample of the infected milk) and anti-inflammatories, and in more severe cases placed onto intravenous fluids.
-Where the affected mammary gland(s) become(s) abscess and burst(s) the affected tissue may need to be treated as open wound.
+Where the affected mammary gland(s) become(s) abscess and burst(s) the affected tissue may need to be treated as an open wound.

 In some cases the puppies will require hand rearing.